farsinotare/farsinotare.github.io/_posts/2014-07-04-my-new-lab-with-red-pitaya.md

 ## An open-source measurement community

 The Red Pitaya comes with 3 applications out of the box: An oscilloscope, a signal generator and a spectrum analyzer.
-But thanks to the  open-source, you can build and run your own applications.
+But thanks to the open-source approach, you can build and run your own applications.
 A first community of developers has formed already, and  there are already 9 community applications available for download in the [Bazaar](http://bazaar.redpitaya.com) section and we should expect many more to come.

 ## A first Hello World measurement